Quaker Oats Company: Quaker Oats Company

-During World War II, the company, through its subsidiary the Q. O. Ordnance Company, operated the Cornhusker Ordnance Plant (six miles west of Grand Island) as a government-owned, contractor-operated 11,960-acre site.
+During World War II, the company, through its subsidiary, Q. O. Ordnance Company, operated the Cornhusker Ordnance Plant (six miles west of Grand Island) as a government-owned, contractor-operated, 11,960-acre site.
 Construction began in March 1942, and production ended in August 1945.
 The plant manufactured millions of pieces of various artillery munitions.

 In 1946, artist Jim Nash was commissioned to produce a head portrait of the Quaker Man, which became the basis for Haddon Sundblom's famous version of 1957.

-In 1968, a plant was built in Danville, Illinois, which now makes Pearl Milling Company pancake mixes, Oat Squares, Life Cereals Quaker Oh's, Bumpers, Quisp, King Vitamin Natural Granola Cereals, and Chewy granola bars, as well as Puffed Rice for use as an ingredient for other products in other plants.
+In 1968, a plant was built in Danville, Illinois, which now makes Pearl Milling Company pancake mixes, Oat Squares, Life Cereals, Quaker Oh's, Bumpers, Quisp, King Vitamin Natural Granola Cereals, and Chewy granola bars, as well as puffed rice for use as an ingredient for other products in other plants.

-In 1969, Quaker acquired Fisher-Price, a toy company.
-In 1991, Quaker Oats spun off its Fisher-Price division.
+In 1969, Quaker acquired Fisher-Price, a toy company, and spun it off in 1991.

-In 1971, the company financed the making of the film Willy Wonka & the Chocolate Factory, based on the children's novel Charlie and the Chocolate Factory, by Roald Dahl.
-In return the company obtained a license to use a number of the product names mentioned in the film for candy bars.
-The film was considered a box office disappointment at the time of release, and the film’s original distributor Paramount eventually sold the rights back to Quaker Oats, who then sold the rights to Warner Bros. because the company had no involvement in the film business.
+In 1971, the company financed the making of the film Willy Wonka & the Chocolate Factory, based on the children's novel Charlie and the Chocolate Factory by Roald Dahl.
+In return, the company obtained a license to use a number of the product names mentioned in the film for candy bars.
+The film was considered a box-office disappointment at the time of release, and the film's original distributor, Paramount, eventually sold the rights back to Quaker Oats, which then sold the rights to Warner Bros. because the company wanted no involvement in the film business.
 The film became extremely popular in the 1980s via repeated television airings and home video sales.

-In 1972, Quaker Oats purchased Louis Marx and Company, a company that created one quarter of all toys and trains manufactured in the mid-1950s.
+In 1972, Quaker Oats purchased Louis Marx and Company, which had created one-quarter of all toys and trains manufactured in the mid-1950s.
 It sold the business after four years.

 In 1982, Quaker Oats purchased US Games, a company that created games for the Atari 2600.
 It went out of business after one year.
-That same year, Quaker Oats acquired Florida-based orange juice plant Ardmore Farms, which it would own until selling it to Country Pure Foods in 1998.
+That same year, Quaker Oats acquired Florida-based orange juice plant Ardmore Farms, which it owned until selling it to Country Pure Foods in 1998.

 In 1983, Quaker bought Stokely-Van Camp, Inc., makers of Van Camp's and Gatorade.

 Quaker bought Snapple for $1.7 billion in 1994 and sold it to Triarc in 1997 for $300 million.
 Triarc sold it to Cadbury Schweppes for $1.45 billion in September 2000.
 It was spun off in May 2008 to its current owners, Dr Pepper Snapple Group.

-In 1996, Quaker spun off its frozen food business, selling it to Aurora Foods (which was bought by Pinnacle Foods in 2004).
+In 1996, Quaker spun off its frozen-food business, selling it to Aurora Foods (which was bought by Pinnacle Foods in 2004).

 In August 2001, Quaker Oats was acquired by PepsiCo for $14 billion, primarily for the Gatorade brand.

 Starting in 1987 through the 1990s, actor Wilford Brimley appeared in television commercials for Quaker.
 In the commercials, he extolled the virtues and healthfulness of oat consumption, sometimes to a young child.
 "It's the right thing to do" was a common slogan during the commercials.